sepp2k/TeSSLa-mirror/IO.md

 - Tuples and records with field names \_1, \_2... are exclusively handled as tuples (also in the input)
 - Tuples and records with no fields are handled as empty tuples (also in the input)
+- With the @raw annotation outputs without timestamp and streamname can be generated

 Notation
 ----------------------------------